box/developer.box.com/guides/tooling/sdks/dotnet.md

 ---
 # Install .NET SDK

-The Box .NET SDK can be used to make API calls to the Box APIs in a .NET project.
+You can use Box .NET SDK to call Box APIs in a .NET project.

 The SDK is available for both .NET Framework 4.5 and .NET Core 1.0 or